-But that all changed when I got my Apple Watch (Series 2) back in December of last year.
-While the Apple watch is indeed capable of being a bike computer with it’s built in GPS and fitness applications, I didn’t buy it with that purpose in mind.
+Everything changed when I got my Apple Watch (Series 2) back in December of 2017.
+While the Apple Watch is indeed capable of being a bike computer with it’s built in GPS and fitness applications, I didn’t buy it with that purpose in mind.
 I just wanted a fun gadget to monitor my daily fitness levels off the bike, and all the techie stuff that came with it (notifications, messaging, etc) were just the icing on the cake.

 Comparing the Apple Watch to the Garmin Edge 500.
 Which is the better cycling computer?

 Before revealing what I think, it would probably be a good idea to list out the pros and cons of both in terms of how they act (and perform) as cycling computers.
 Neither one of them is perfect, but let’s have a more detailed rundown of both:

 - You wear it on your wrist, and it’s recording data even when you’re not thinking about it